Chamber structure of modular curves $X_{1}(N)$: Definitions and tools

 \subsection{Discriminant and walls-and-chambers structure}

 Strata of translation surfaces with poles decompose into chambers where the qualitative shape of the core is the same.
-The discriminant is the locus that separates these chambers from each other.
+This means that the topological pair $(X,\partial\mathcal{C}(X))$ is the same up to homeomorphism.
+The \textit{discriminant} is the locus that separates these chambers from each other.

-\begin{defn} A translation surface with poles $X$ belongs to the discriminant of the stratum if and only if two consecutive saddle connections of the boundary of the core share an angle of $\pi$.
-Chambers are defined to be the connected components of the complementary to the discriminant in the strata. \end{defn}
+\begin{defn} A translation surface with poles $X$ belongs to the \textit{discriminant} of the stratum if and only if there two consecutive saddle connections in the boundary of the domain of the pole (which is a topological disk, see Lemma 3.4) share an angle of $\pi$. \textit{Chambers} are the connected components of the complementary to the discriminant in the strata. \end{defn}

 The following lemma is proved as Proposition 4.12 in \cite{Ta}.

 \begin{lem} The discriminant is a $GL^{+}(2,\mathbb{R})$-invariant hypersurface of real codimension one in the stratum. \end{lem}